 - There is a current client that I feel I am unable to help.

-Question: What needs to happen in order for you to leave here saying that this was valuable to you?
+Question: What needs to happen for you to leave here saying that this was valuable to you?

 - Identify a step for progress through the stuck.